-This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, with funding and direction from the New Jersey Sea Grant Consortium and the New Jersey Agricultural Experiment Station, to highlight green infrastructure opportunities within Frenchtown.
+This document has been prepared by the Rutgers Cooperative Extension Water Resources Program, with funding and direction from the Deal Lake Watershed Alliance, the New Jersey Sea Grant College Consortium Program, and the New Jersey Agricultural Experiment Station, to highlight green infrastructure opportunities within the Deal Lake Watershed.

-We would like to thank the New Jersey Sea Grant Consortium, the New Jersey Agricultural Experiment Station, and Frenchtown for their input and support in creating this document.
+We would like to thank the Deal Lake Watershed Alliance, the New Jersey Sea Grant College Consortium Program, and the New Jersey Agricultural Experiment Station for their input and support in creating this document.